chabad360/hugo-gh-pages/README.md

   </p>

   <h1>
-    Build and Publish your Hugo Site to Github Pages
+    Build and Publish your Hugo Site to GitHub Pages
   </h1>

   <h3>